coreymbe/pe-crud-ops/README.md

 Value: ["pe-crud-ops-delete"]
 ```

-Set the following environment variables before running any `pe-crud-ops` commands.
+Configure the following settings in the `.cobra.yaml` file before running any `pe-crud-ops` commands.

   * `$PE_CONSOLE`: FQDN of the PE Console.
   * `$PE_TOKEN`: PE RBAC token with admin permissions.